Tax Form 8865

 |Schedule P—Acquisitions, Dispositions, and Changes of Interests in a Foreign Partnership||Not Included||Not Included||Not Included||Included|

 You’ll attach your requisite schedules to your form when you submit it to the IRS.
 Sound like a lot of work?
-That’s what we’re here for.
-We’ll make sure you’re including the right schedules and complete them all for you.
+That’s what our Tax Advisors are here for.
+If you choose to file with an advisor, they’ll make sure you’re including the right schedules and complete them all for you.

 Need help with IRS Form 8865 or your U.S. expat taxes?
 H&R Block is here to help.

 U.S. taxes aren’t easy, and the more foreign factors you’ve got, the more complicated they get.
 Having ownership in a foreign partnership has a lot of implications for your U.S. taxes, which is why we’re here to help.
-Start your U.S. expat taxes today!
+Get started with virtual Expat Tax Preparation from H&R Block today.